Chikyu No Shugo: Gaojinizer

 The woman glanced down upon her subordinates as they spoke.

-However, the woman was soon cut off, her thought interrupted, by the words of a man sitting just below her, his hair was a dark blue, reaching his ears in the back, while much shorter in the front.
+Phan looked down at the source, a man sitting in the layer of seats just below her, his hair was a dark blue, reaching his ears in the back, while much shorter in the front.
 He wore the uniform one would expect of one of the PPF’s officers.
 This man was Phan’s 2IC Lt.
 Commander Abe Kousuke.

 “Ma’am, Our sensors are picking up a heat signature, 100 Meters out.”